synyx/puppet-keytool/README.md

 #### `java_home`

 The path to point to the JRE installation directory.
+If the parameter is not given, the java home location is determined via /etc/alternatives.